-This case involves the Board's decision dated December 4, 2018, to the extent it denied, for compensation purposes, service connection for a dental condition, characterized by tooth loss and claimed as a residual injury due to fractured teeth.
+This case involves the Board's decision dated November 27, 2018, to the extent it denied service connection for a pinched nerve, due to degenerative arthritis and disc disorder (also claimed as spinal stenosis), including as secondary to contaminated water at Camp Lejeune.

 In April 2020, the Court issued a memorandum decision that set aside and remanded the above-noted claim.
-Specifically, the Court determined that VA failed to satisfy its statutory mandate to supply an adequate statement of reasons or bases where the Board neglected to properly address whether a VA examination or medical opinion was warranted.
+Specifically, the Court determined that VA failed to satisfy its statutory mandate to supply an adequate statement of reasons or bases where the Board neglected to properly address whether Appellant was entitled to service connection based on his exposure to contaminated water at Camp Lejeune.
+The Board also failed to ensure that VA satisfied its duty to assist where it relied on an inadequate VA examination concerning his whiplash injury.